beakbahama/log/docs/chins.md

 ## Planned Additions
-- **Multimedia Resources**: Relevant videos, pictures, diagrams, and interactive media that can provide a richer, more engaging exploration of the topics covered.
+- **Multimedia Resources**: Videos, pictures, diagrams, and interactive media that can provide a richer, more engaging exploration of the topics covered.

 - **Case Studies: Experiences with Chin Sensations**: Narratives and anonymous case studies that illustrate how various individuals have experienced chin-related phenomena.